SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Groups/Longarms.md

 # Longarms

 The longarms are an ancient group consisting of [[Gideon]] and his disciples.
-This group went on to found the [[Land of Golden Hands]].
+This group went on to found the [[Land of Crimson Hands]].